arcs-njit-edu/Docs/docs/Software/python/conda.md

 The advantage of using `.condarc` is that you don't have to mention the channel name every time you install a package.
 However, please note that you still need to use the channel name if you want to install Python packages that require a specific channel other than the `conda-forge` channel.

 ## Examples of Conda Environemnt
-Here, we provide some examples of how to use `conda` to install application.
+Here, we provide some examples of how to use `conda` to install applications.

 ### Install TensorFlow with GPU
 The following example will create a new conda environment based on Python 3.9 and install TensorFlow in the environment.